Rupert Murdoch: Activities in the United States

 Murdoch made his first acquisition in the United States in 1973, when he purchased the San Antonio Express-News.
-In 1974, Murdoch moved to New York City, to expand into the US market; however, he retained interests in Australia and Britain.
+In 1974, Murdoch moved to New York City, to expand into the American market; however, he retained interests in Australia and Britain.
 Soon afterwards, he founded Star, a supermarket tabloid, and in 1976, he purchased the New York Post.
-On 4 September 1985, Murdoch became a naturalized citizen to satisfy the legal requirement that only US citizens were permitted to own US television stations.
+On 4 September 1985, Murdoch became a naturalized citizen to satisfy the legal requirement that only American citizens were permitted to own American television stations.

 In March 1984, Marvin Davis sold Marc Rich's interest in 20th Century Fox to Murdoch for $250 million due to Rich's trade deals with Iran, which were sanctioned by the US at the time.
 Davis later backed out of a deal with Murdoch to purchase John Kluge's Metromedia television stations.
 Rupert Murdoch bought the stations by himself, without Marvin Davis, and later bought out Davis's remaining stake in Fox for $325 million.
 The six television stations owned by Metromedia formed the nucleus of the Fox Broadcasting Company, founded on 9 October 1986, which later had great success with programs including The Simpsons and The X-Files.

-In 1986 Murdoch bought Misty Mountain, a Wallace Neff designed house on Angelo Drive in Beverly Hills.
+In 1986, Murdoch bought Misty Mountain, a Wallace Neff designed house on Angelo Drive in Beverly Hills.
 The house was the former residence of Jules C. Stein.
 Murdoch sold the house to his son James in 2018.

 In 1987, Murdoch created his global television special, the World Music Video Awards, a special music ceremony award where winners were chosen by viewers in eight countries.
 In Australia, during 1987, he bought The Herald and Weekly Times Ltd., the company that his father had once managed.

 Rupert Murdoch's 20th Century Fox bought out the remaining assets of Four Star Television from Ronald Perelman's Compact Video in 1996.
 Most of Four Star Television's library of programs are controlled by 20th Century Fox Television today.
 After Murdoch's numerous buyouts during the buyout era of the eighties, News Corporation had built up financial debts of $7 billion (much from Sky TV in the UK), despite the many assets that were held by NewsCorp.
 The high levels of debt caused Murdoch to sell many of the American magazine interests he had acquired in the mid-1980s.